Piecewise-smooth manifold

-Splines are piecewise-smooth, hence in PDIFF, but not globally smooth or piecewise-linear, hence not in DIFF or PL.
+Splines are piecewise-smooth, but not globally smooth or piecewise-linear.

-In geometric topology, PDIFF, for piecewise differentiable, is the category of piecewise-smooth manifolds and piecewise-smooth maps between them.
-It properly contains DIFF (the category of smooth manifolds and smooth functions between them) and PL (the category of piecewise linear manifolds and piecewise linear maps between them), and the reason it is defined is to allow one to relate these two categories.
-Further, piecewise functions such as splines and polygonal chains are common in mathematics, and PDIFF provides a category for discussing them.
+In geometric topology, the piecewise-smooth or piecewise-differentiable manifolds are manifolds that have piecewise smooth transition maps between their local coordinate charts.
+These generalise the manifolds in DIFF (the category of smooth manifolds and smooth functions between them) and in PL (the category of piecewise linear manifolds and piecewise linear maps between them), allowing one to relate these properties.
+However, the piecewise-smooth maps are not closed under function composition, so the piecewise-smooth manifolds do not themselves form a category.